IBM/event-automation/_ep_1.1/02-installing/02-planning.md

   - If the Flink Job Manager fails, some downtime is expected.

 - Production sample (per Task Manager: 2 CPU cores, 4GB memory)
-  - Jobs may have higher CPU and memory requirements.
+  - Jobs might have higher CPU and memory requirements.
   - Message sizes are typically greater than 1KB.
   - Flows consist predominantly of interval joins and aggregations.
-  - Workloads may contain spikes, but not sustained very high event rates.
+  - Workloads might contain spikes, but not sustained very high event rates.
   - You have stricter high availability requirements.

 To create a configuration optimized for jobs that have high throughput, low latency requirements, or both, estimate your resource requirements, including network capacity.